-Brazilian artist Maria Thereza Alves’ New York iteration of Seeds of Change explores the history of foreign flora that traveled to Red Hook and surrounding areas by trade ship ballast over the past two centuries.
-As part of this community-focused project, Alves collaborated with horticultural experts and local communities at Pioneer Works, The High Line, The New School and Weeksville Heritage Center to research the nonindigenous plant species and the stories they tell about migration, commodification and valuation.
+Brazilian artist Maria Thereza Alves’s New York iteration of Seeds of Change explores the history of foreign flora that traveled to Red Hook and surrounding areas by trade ship ballast over the past two centuries.
+As part of this community-focused project, Alves collaborated with horticultural experts and local communities at Pioneer Works, the High Line, the New School, and Weeksville Heritage Center to research the non-indigenous plant species and the stories they tell about migration, commodification, and valuation.

 Pioneer Works served as a site for the propagation of these plants, selected by Alves and planted by the 2017 Summer Youth Garden Program.
-These ballast flora plants will serve as the cornerstone of Alves’ exhibition—a “living installation” or greenhouse of more than 60 ballast flora—on view in the Arnold and Sheila Aronson Galleries in the Sheila C. Johnson Design Center at The New School from November 3 – 27, 2017.
-Following the exhibition, a selection of plants will return to Pioneer Works garden to serve as a resource for community and youth educational programming during summer 2018.
+These ballast flora plants served as the cornerstone of Alves’s exhibition—a “living installation” or greenhouse of more than 60 ballast flora—which was on view at the Arnold and Sheila Aronson Galleries in the Sheila C. Johnson Design Center at the New School from November 3 – 27, 2017.
+Following the exhibition, a selection of plants returned to the Pioneer Works garden to serve as a resource for community and youth educational programming during the summer of 2018.